twilk/Kamila/docs/imports.md

 1. Core Services
    - ErrorHandler (no dependencies)
    - EventManager (depends on ErrorHandler)
-   - LoadingManager (depends on ErrorHandler, EventManager)
+   - InitialLoadingManager (depends on ErrorHandler, EventManager)
    - ConnectionManager (depends on ErrorHandler, EventManager)
    - CacheManager (depends on ErrorHandler, ConnectionManager)
    - UIManager (depends on ErrorHandler, EventManager)